JenniferSmith007/got-gql/README.md

-# GAme Of Thrones GraphQL
+# Game of Thrones GraphQL